 It highlights the consideration that IT professionals must align their goals with the strategic objectives of the company and work toward delivering value to their customers.
 It also echoes the idea that IT only exists to deliver services to customers – both businesses and employees.

 ITIL was introduced as an abbreviation for Information Technology Infrastructure Library that was published anywhere between 1989 and 1996.
 It was a volume that comprises 30 books, outlining the best practices for certain ITSM processes.

-In 2000 and 20001, ITIL volume 2 came into the market that contained 9 books, each of them describing 30 processes that were grouped into one set with their most relevant processes.
-After that, in May 2007, volume 3 was released that introduced the world with a refreshed system of 30 processes that were refined into a set of 4 functions and 26 processes covered in 5 different books.
+In 2000 and 2001, ITIL volume 2 came into the market that contained 9 books, each of them describing 30 processes that were grouped into one set with their most relevant processes.
+After that, in May 2007, volume 3 was released which introduced the world with a refreshed system of 30 processes that were refined into a set of 4 functions and 26 processes covered in 5 different books.

 Thereafter, the refinement and clarifications of ITIL volume 3 were released in 2011.
 Throughout this way, the full name, which was Information Technology Infrastructure Library, got relinquished, and ITIL turned out to be the official name.

 Basically, these sets of ITIL best practices get used by such enterprises that wish to have a certified standard with precisely defined needs to be met.

 In this article, we have enlightened the essential aspects of ITSM vs ITIL which will help you understand both ITSM and ITIL.

 Simply, ITIL can be understood as a periodically upgraded set of ITSM practices.
 For such IT companies that wish to embrace the IT model in the form of a service, the framework of ITIL offers a set of best processes and practices that companies can seamlessly integrate to offer improved services to customers, meet objectives and make sure that the company’s actions are efficiently supporting the goals of the organization as a whole.